 In professional sports, player selection seems more straightforward.
 They’ve figured out the categories, and the quantities, needed for comparisons.
 Though the metrics aren’t always followed, the comparisons in sports are simpler.
 In engineering, or other creative endeavors, those categories don’t exist, all the data isn’t measured, and it’s not straight-forward.
 There is no draft.

-there is a tension that exists between the work that needs to be done, and who should do it.
+There is a tension that exists between the work that needs to be done, and who should do it.
 There are no right answers.
 If you want to do the work, it’s time to make your case.
 Share your thoughts, past work, and the tension you see in the industry.
-If you want to find the person to do the work, dance with your fear, everyone is unproven until they aren’t.
-There are no “engineering Super Bowl champs.”
-Instinct is at a premium.